-The Fry Scholarship is an amendment to the Post-9/11 GI Bill (chapter 33) that makes education benefits available to the children of service members who die in the line of duty after Sept.
+The Fry Scholarship pays education benefits to the surviving spouses and children of service members who die in the line of duty after Sept.
 10, 2001.

-The benefit went into effect on August 1, 2009; the same day the Post-9/11 GI Bill.
-Like Post-9/11 veterans, eligible children attending school may receive up to the highest public, in-state undergraduate tuition and fees, plus a monthly living stipend and book allowance under this program.
+Like Post-9/11 veterans, eligible surviving spouses and children attending school may receive full tuition coverage at state-operated colleges and universities, plus a monthly living stipend and book allowance under this program.

 Surviving spouses can use the Fry Scholarship for 15 years from the anniversary of the servicemember's death or until they remarry.

 Eligible children can use the Fry Scholarship between the ages of 18 and 33.
 Children under age 18 can't use this benefit even if they have completed high school.
 The child's marital status doesn't affect eligibility.

 If you're eligible for the Fry Scholarship, you can get: